interstellar-hitchhiker/Edu-Word-of-Day/README.md

 ## BBC Sound Effects acknowledgement

 The optional ambience filenames and source links are for BBC Sound Effects downloads supplied by the project owner.
-The MP3 files themselves are not included in this generated package.

-If you add and publish the BBC files in a GitHub repository, make sure your use matches the BBC Sound Effects terms for your context.
-Keep the source links above in the README and notices.

 ## Project structure